liquidrinu/Arduino/README.md

 * hold flash on the NodeMcu if upload gives error
 * different boards might require ESP-12 library (0.9) and/or different baudrate (9600)

 5.)
-Readings can be found on http://192.168.1.x (where 'x' is the ip assigned by your network)
+Readings can be found on http://192.168.1.x/plant (where 'x' is the ip assigned by your network)

-*data can be found at localip:port/data in 5 columns seperated by whitespace (air humidity, temperature, soil moisture level, display state, soil moisture treshold).*

 *Readings from the DHT11 can be 1 minute off, but solved with software hack to keep continuous output (memoization), but do keep this in mind.*